robohead456/PID/README.md

 # PID
 Class for discrete-time PID controllers
 Written by Dan Oates (WPI Class of 2020)
+Modified by Michael Sidler (WPI Class of 2020)

 ### Description
 This class implements PID control with the following features: